 2. Please describe and explain the type(s) of online sample sources from which you get respondents.
 Are these databases?
 Actively managed research panels?
 Direct marketing lists?
 Social networks?
 Web intercept (also known as river) samples?

-Panel owners in Cint’s insight exchange marketplace source panels through the following types of recruitment:
+Panel owners in Cint’s insights exchange marketplace source panels through the following types of recruitment:

 - Online recruitment using banners on different portals and websites